Skip to content

 • Inadequate or absent glide path

-• Using stiff, large files in curved canals
+• Using stainless steel or non-heat-treated NiTi files in curved canals

 Management

-• Pre-curve small hand files (#08, #10) and gently negotiate past the ledge
+• Pre-curving small hand files (#08, #10) and gently negotiating past the ledge may help

-• Switch to flexible, heat-treated NiTi files for subsequent shaping
+• Switching to flexible, heat-treated NiTi files for subsequent shaping is generally recommended

 Prevention

-• Always confirm a reproducible glide path before rotary instrumentation
+• Confirming a reproducible glide path before rotary instrumentation may help reduce procedural risk

-• Use flexible heat-treated NiTi files in curved canals
+• Flexible heat-treated NiTi files are generally recommended for curved canals

-• Maintain working length verification throughout the procedure
+• Maintaining working length verification throughout the procedure may help prevent ledge formation

 3. Canal Transportation